 In yoga class I like to say, “we’re opening the channels of energy, stimulating the flow and steadying the mind.”
 The Elevator Breath with Pauses is a gentle way to lengthen and deepen the breath to achieve these aims of practice.
 If we take an average of 18 – 20 breaths a minute, how many long deep breaths can you take in three minutes?
 If you practice this regularly how much longer and deeper might all the breaths you take in a day become?
-On average, we take 28,000 breaths a day!
+On average, we take more than 20,000 breaths a day!
 That’s a lot of opportunities to increase resilience!

-Register today and get a free PDF download about how you can practice the Elevator Breath and begin enjoying increased resilience.
+Request a free PDF download about how you can practice the Elevator Breath and begin enjoying increased resilience.